-Auckland is the biggest city in New Zealand, but it’s not too big that you can’t get around it easily.
+Auckland is the biggest city in New Zealand, but it’s not so big that you can’t get around it easily.
 Walking around you can get to most of the main sights in the city.

 There are plenty of things to do in Auckland to keep you occupied such as hiking up Mt Eden, checking out Queen Street and visiting the incredible nearby beaches!

 Auckland is a thriving metropolis, which means there is always something.
 Coupled with the number of day trips from Auckland you can take makes it a fantastic destination!

 My Auckland itinerary will provide you with everything you need to know on how to enjoy your short stay in the city!